 Barry our wonderful caller does well each year and Penzance Food Bank will receive £354 from this superb event.

 We have three riders for Penkevyll the ‘Oss, two are local and the other lives further away.
-The rider who lives the farthest attended Sidmouth festival with his partner and Morris team and then continued their journey to Cornwall to visit us.
-We thought it an ideal opportunity to get two of our riders together to practice with Penkevyll and the rider with more experience gave the newer one tips on moving the ‘Oss to give her personality and character.
+The rider who lives the farthest attended Sidmouth festival with his Morris team and then continued his journey to Cornwall to visit us.
+It was an ideal opportunity to get two of our riders together to practice with Penkevyll and the rider with more experience gave the newer one advice on ways of moving the ‘Oss to give her personality and character.

-We also took the opportunity to photograph Penkevyll (Cassandra’s ‘Oss) and Morvargh (my ‘Oss) so they could interact.
+We also took the opportunity to photograph Penkevyll (Cassandra’s ‘Oss) and Morvargh (my ‘Oss) together.